-In addition, administer your own MMPI and PAI and have them done for the day that we talk about these in class.
+Administer your own MMPI and PAI and have them done for the day that we talk about these in class.
 Score each of these.
 (I will just look to see they are done in class, I won't read them!).
 20 points each (40 points total).